2011 Ford 400

 The 2011 Ford 400 was a NASCAR Sprint Cup Series motor race that was held on November 20, 2011, at Homestead-Miami Speedway in Homestead, Florida.
 It was the thirty-sixth and final race of the 2011 NASCAR Sprint Cup Series season.
 The event aired on ESPN and Motor Racing Network.
 Carl Edwards entered the event with a three-point lead over Tony Stewart in the championship standings.
 Edwards won the pole and finished second, while Stewart won the race.
 This left the two drivers tied atop the standings, and Stewart was awarded the title on the tiebreaker of most wins (five to one).

-This race also marked Geoffrey Bodine's final career start.
+This race also marked Geoffrey Bodine's final career start & Grant Enfinger's first attempt.
+This was also the final race for Red Bull Racing Team.